Ty-ago/test-repo2/README.md

 # Top Knotch Solutions

 Hello & welcome to the TKS Repo!
 This is my first attempt to create a web application for a painting business.
-My intention is to develop a static application for Robert V. Davis' business, Top Knotch Solutions.
-This will allow users to more easily contact Rob and showcase his work in a clean and organized manner that's visually more appealing than his facebook business page, and provide a tone and experience around his brand.
-Eventually, Rob will have the capability of modifying his application and tracking his campaigns and data via a dashboard that congregates his data and can be used to create more functionality if a developer is hired down the road.
-This file will be updated as the application software evolves over its lifetime.
-This is version 1.

-Table of Contents:

-    1.)
-Tech Stack
-    2.)
-Goals/Use cases
-    3.)
-Mockups
-    4.)
-Design
-    5.)
-Routes
-    6.)
-Schema
-    7.)
-API
-    8.)
-MVP Features
-    9.)
-Version 1 Features
-    10.)
-Initial Front-end TODOs

-I intend to implement the following technologies:
+My intention is to develop a static application for Robert V. Davis' business, Top Knotch Solutions by implementing the following technologies:

     HTML
     CSS